-Observable Results: The DUT should not respond to the received ARB(AL_PS, AL_PS) or NOS.
+Observable Results: The DUT should not respond to the received NOS.

-Test #1.2: Acquire Synchronization
+Test #2.2: Acquire Synchronization

 Purpose: To verify that device under test (DUT) in the Loss of Synchronization state, acquires synchronization upon the reception of three consecutive ordered sets each starting with a code group containing /-K28.5/.